 The Rise and Fall of the House of Bo

-Picked by Clarissa Sebag-Montefiore, our Books editor
+Picked by Clarissa Sebag-Montefiore, former Time Out Beijing Books editor

-‘Mo Yan’s fantastical, frenetic Pow! – the first of his novels to be published in English since he won the Nobel Prize in Literature last year – follows Luo Xiaotong, a wildly unreliable narrator, who has grown up in a community of butchers.
+‘Mo Yan’s fantastical, frenetic Pow! – the first of his novels to be published in English since he won the Nobel Prize in Literature in 2012 – follows Luo Xiaotong, a wildly unreliable narrator, who has grown up in a community of butchers.
 When we meet Xiaotong he is a man, not yet 20, consumed with a lust for flesh.
 It manifests itself in desire for both meat – whether pig, camel, cow or dog – and women.
 Mo writes with a cruel tongue.
 Few emerge unscathed and there is no hint of sentimentality for the Chinese countryside where the writer himself grew up.
 Contrasting with this bawdy subject matter is precise, poetic language, rendered here beautifully by Mo’s long-time translator, Howard Goldblatt.
 Mo can depict a character in the smell of their hands or the quivering of their nostril hair.
 Pow! was first published a decade ago in Chinese, yet its resonance remains.
 Above all, it brilliantly captures China in all its gruesome glory.’

 is available from amazon.cn